kartikeytewari/Information-Security-Lab/README.md

 The repository conatins the code:
 <ol>
     <li>
-        Network packet monioring using Wireshark
+        Network packet capture and monioring using Wireshark
     </li>
     <li>
         Ciphers